 Before heading out to a new launch site, you can use this to load satellite images in case you don't have internet connectivity at the site.
-This loads a fairly large area around the launch site, which should cover any flight you're likely to make.

 There's a drop-down menu of launch sites we know about; if your favorites aren't there, please let us know the lat/lon and name of the site.
 The contents of this list are actually downloaded from our server at runtime, so as new sites are sent in, they'll get automatically added to this list.
 If the launch site isn't in the list, you can manually enter the lat/lon values